Ubpa/UDRefl/doc/introduction_en_US.md

 Each interface accepts a `std::::function`, which is called for each item in the traversal and returns a value of `bool` to control the traversal, which continues when `true` and stops when `false`.You can also use `flag` to indicate the traversal range.

 Some simple interfaces are provided based on traversal algorithms, including `Find`, `Get`, and `Contains`.
-For details, see the Algorithm section of the source code` Reflmngr `.
+For details, see the Algorithm section of the source code `ReflMngr`.

 ### 2.2 Use `ObjectView`